IronWifi/docs/rest_api.md

 Full documentation of our API is available on [this webpage](https://documenter.getpostman.com/view/10902824/SzmZdLRy?version=latest).

-**For best performance, please send your requests to https://console.ironwifi.com/api**

 All requests have to include authorization header with valid API token which is generated in Console -> Account -> API Keys.

 ## Examples on how to use the Rest API